mui/material-ui/docs/data/joy/components/card/card.md

 Insert an additional `CardCover` component to create gradient overlays between the cover and the content.

 :::info
-💡 Make sure to darken the gradient overlay a bit to have enough contrast between the background image and the content.
+💡 Make sure to darken up the gradient overlay to have enough contrast between the background image and the content.
 :::

 {{"demo": "GradientCover.js", "bg": true}}